What if I can’t travel to SPU for New Student Advising?

 What are official transcripts?

-What if I have questions or concerns after the event?
+What if I have questions or concerns after the session?

-At NSA on campus, staff are available throughout the day to help address any scheduling questions or concerns.
+At on-campus sessions, staff are available throughout the day to help address any questions or concerns.

-You can also keep in touch with us throughout your time at SPU.
+For any type of NSA you should feel welcome to connect with us at any time.
 We are open during SPU’s normal business hours, year-round.

 I need special assistance.
 How do I request accommodations?